redis/redis-doc/topics/pipelining.md

 If the interface used is a loopback interface, the RTT is much shorter (for instance my host reports 0,044 milliseconds pinging 127.0.0.1), but it is still a lot if you need to perform many writes in a row.

-Fortunately there is a way to improve this use cases.
+Fortunately there is a way to improve this use case.

 Redis Pipelining
 ---